-The Forestry Commission is a member of the Living With Environmental Change partnership and is involved in other similar research co-ordination bodies, for example the Co-ordinated Agenda for Marine, Environment & Rural Affairs Science in Scotland (CAMERAS).
+We are a member of the Living With Environmental Change partnership and are involved in other similar research co-ordination bodies such as the Co-ordinated Agenda for Marine, Environment & Rural Affairs Science in Scotland (CAMERAS).
 Membership of these organisations is designed to improve the co-ordination of research within the UK, avoid the duplication of research activities, and ensure that programmes of research are cost effective and appropriate to the current context.

 Reports of commissioned research are published under the relevant programmes or as formal publications in the Research Report and Research Note series available from our publications catalogue.

-Our Forest Research agency is the principal organisation in Britain involved in forest and tree-related research and the main contractor undertaking research programmes for the Forestry Commission.
+Our Forest Research agency is the principal organisation in Britain for forest and tree-related research and the main contractor undertaking research programmes for the Forestry Commission.